At the same time, if you’re thinking about selling in Berwyn or Cicero, it’s normal to wonder what’s actually worth fixing before you list.

 Updates That Often Don’t Pay Off

 Before investing heavily, it helps to understand how buyers currently view your home’s price range and condition.
-Looking at a realistic home value for your home can help ground upgrade decisions in what buyers actually respond to realistic home value for your home.
+You can also get a quick estimate — Get your home value in Berwyn or Cicero — before deciding next steps.

 The most helpful upgrades tend to be: